Barry Nelson

 Robert Haakon Nielsen (April 16, 1917 – April 7, 2007), known as Barry Nelson, was an American stage, film, and television actor.
 He is noted as the first actor to portray Ian Fleming's secret agent James Bond, in the 1954 American television adaptation of Casino Royale.
+He is also known for playing Stuart Ullman in Stanley Kubrick's 1980 psychological horror film The Shining.
 He was nominated for a Tony Award for Best Actor in a Musical for the Broadway musical The Act (1977).

 Early life

 Nelson was born in San Francisco, the son of Norwegian immigrants, Betsy (née Christophersen) and Trygve Nielsen.
 His year of birth has been subject to some debate, but is listed as 1917 on both his 1943 Army Air Forces enlistment record and his 1993 voter registration records.
-He graduated from UC Berkeley in 1941, where he performed as an actor in student theatre productions.
+He attended high school in Oakland, California, having lead roles in school plays, and graduated from UC Berkeley in 1941, where he performed as an actor in student theatre productions.
+While there he earned part of his tuition expenses by acting on radio programs in San Francisco.